Where does my old mattress go?

 OPEN MONDAY THROUGH FRIDAY - SCHEDULE YOUR MATTRESS PICK-UP TODAY

-Service available for Charleston County (South Carolina) and Daniel Island (29492).
+Service available for Charleston County, Berkeley County and Dorchester County (South Carolina).

-BedShred.com is committed to keeping your old mattress and boxspring out of landfills through aggressive recycling and disposal procedures.
-Every discarded item is destroyed and recycled, meaning components are never refurbished or reused in bedding again.
-The effort is in collaboration with Nine Lives Recycling in Pamplico, SC, where the materials are stored and processed.
-Since launching in July 2015, our efforts have helped divert millions of pounds of mattresses and boxsprings from local landfills.
+BedShred.com is committed to keeping old mattresses and box springs out of local landfills.
+We do this through thorough recycling and responsible disposal practices.
+Every item we collect is dismantled and recycled, ensuring no components are ever refurbished or reused in bedding products.
+This work is done in partnership with Nine Lives Recycling in Pamplico, South Carolina, where all materials are stored and processed.
+Since July 2015, our combined efforts have diverted millions of pounds of mattresses and boxsprings from area landfills.

 Foam